FlagHater/partly-sane-skies-FlagHater/pages/features/list.md

 ### Block Right Clicks with Mathematical Hoes

 When you are holding a mathematical hoe, right clicks will be cancelled to prevent accidentally opening the recipes menu.

+### Wrong Tool Warning

+When holding the wrong tool to harvest a crop, you will be notified by a bell (changeable).

 ### Top Crops to Compost